AndersBjerregaard/LinuxAndContainersF23/node-js-stuff/env_var_webserver/README.md

 In the example above, Docker mapped the 8080 port inside of the container to the port 49160 on the machine.

 Now you can call the app using curl (install if needed via: sudo apt-get install curl):

+If you used the host network configuration, you'd replace the '49160' with the port that the container exposed (8080).

 ```
 $ curl -i localhost:49160